 Each year, the annual Dayton Hamvention is held at the Greene County Fairgrounds in Xenia.
 Despite evoking images of piles of pork, the Hamvention is actually an enthusiastic gathering of approximately 20,000 amateur radio fanatics.

 Miller, Finney & McKeown LLC & the Xenia Community

 Founded in 1894, Miller, Finney & McKeown LLC is one the longest-standing businesses in Ohio still in operation.
 For over 120 years, the firm has provided needed legal counsel in a variety of practice areas.
-Senior partners Noel McKeown offer representation in the areas of estate planning and probate, criminal defense, civil litigation, business law and entity formation, personal injury, and real estate law.
+Senior partners Noel McKeown offer representation in the areas of estate planning and probate, business law and entity formation, and real estate law.
 If you are in need of principled and reliable legal help, contact our office today to schedule a free consultation.